emmvs/emmvs_intro/README.md

 <h2 align="center">☀️ Wassuuup, I’m Emma</h2>
-<h3 align="center">Passionate jr. full-stack web dev from Berlin, Germany</h3>
+<h3 align="center">Jr. full-stack web dev from Berlin, Germany</h3>

 - 👩🏼‍💻 Working on **nb-jb**, a website for women billard players

 - 🌱 Currently learning **React Native** while working as a Teacher & TA at Le Wagon, where I also learned how to code.

-- 👯 Additionally, as a team of 5 Le Wagon alumni, we are currently collaborating on building a quiz app for an NGO called **Tech4Girls**.
+- 👯 Additionally, as a team of 5, we are currently collaborating on building a quiz app for an NGO called **Tech4Girls**.
 In the app, students, who are part of the Tech4Girls Education Program, can practice their knowledge and coding skills.

 - 🐝 I regularly write newsletters for [HiveTracks](www.hivetracks.com)

-- 📫 You can reach me at **emma@ruenzel.de**
+- 📫 Reach me at **emma@ruenzel.de**

 <h3 align="left">Connect with me:</h3>
 <p align="left">